The John W. Hunt Memorial Scholarship

 The William Faulkner Society offers scholarships for graduate students or nontenured scholars to attend the annual Faulkner and Yoknapatawpha Conference in Oxford, Mississippi.

 The scholarships cover the cost of conference registration, with the possibility of additional funding depending on available resources.
-These awards are funded by generous donations in memory of Faulkner scholar John W. Hunt and by annual dues from members of the Society.
+These awards are funded by annual dues from members of the Society.
 The number of awards depends on current funds, and we invite donations to help fund these important scholarships.
+Remaining funds support students and junior and contingent faculty present at MLA and ALA on our Society-sponsored panels.

 About John W. Hunt